 Many brands look at the differences in these two platforms and find themselves asking, “Which marketplace is better for me?”
 While Whitebox generally advises brands to list on both platforms, you need to fully understand how your brand’s goals match its offerings by integrating data and analytics into your decision-making.

-Whitebox offers its FUSE technology to help brands assess market demand, manage inventory, sell more product, and grow their businesses all through one convenient software package.
+Whitebox powerful platform helps brands assess market demand, manage inventory, sell more product, and grow their businesses all through one convenient software package.
 Its marketplace management solutions for Walmart and Amazon can help you spot trends, track customer lifetime value, understand promo code and sales performance, and direct customers to your brand’s site through promotions and deals.

 By contacting Whitebox, you can take the first step toward getting the insights you need to accelerate your online business growth.
 Whitebox is waiting.

 The Whitebox Health Report is a great first step in optimizing your listings.
 Our in-depth report gathers data from your listings, keywords search data, and competitive listings to score your listing and provide data-backed recommendations on opportunities and optimizations.

 Get an in-depth analysis of each of your listings by ASIN, along with a Whitebox Opportunity Score to help you prioritize the listings to focus on first.